 - Pets on campus.

-Students found in violation of one or more of the rules above shall be appropriately disciplined by the University.
-Such discipline may include probation or expulsion from the University of the West.
+Students found in violation of one or more of the rules above shall be appropriately disciplined by the university.
+Such discipline may include probation or expulsion from University of the West.
 See the UWest Conduct Code or inquire in the Office of Student Life or the Office of the Dean of Student Affairs for full details of UWest’s conduct policies and procedures.